whatisnuclear/website/power-basics.md

 (which will occur quickly) or at low power (which will take more time).

 Energy is measured in Joules.
 A ton of wood might have 18 billion Joules of energy stored in it.
-Power is measured in Watts, which are just Joules per second.
-So if you burned that ton of wood in a week, your furnace would be putting out 18 GJ/week, which converts to 29.7 thousand Watts.
-If you burned it in a month, the furnace would be running at 6.8 thousand Watts.
+Power is measured in watts, which are just Joules per second.
+So if you burned that ton of wood in a week, your furnace would be putting out 18 GJ/week, which converts to 29.7 thousand watts.
+If you burned it in a month, the furnace would be running at 6.8 thousand watts.
 In the end, no matter how quickly you did it, you still used 18 GJ of energy.
 By the way, the amount of energy required to lift an apple 1 meter is about 1 Joule.